Jim Tilley: Career as a poet

 After his retirement from Morgan Stanley in 2001, Tilley started writing poetry.
 Over 40 of his poems have been published in literary journals and magazines such as Southwest Review, Southern Review, Alaska Quarterly Review, Sycamore Review, Tar River Poetry, Southern Poetry Review, Atlanta Review, Florida Review and New Delta Review.

 Tilley won the Sycamore Review’s Wabash Prize for Poetry, the New England Poetry Club’s Firman Houghton Award, and the Editors’ Choice Award from Rhino.
 Four of Tilley's poems have been nominated for a Pushcart Prize.

 Poetry

 Jim Tilley's work appears in the college textbook anthology "Literature to Go" (Bedford/St. Martin’s), edited by Michael Meyer.
 His first book of poetry, "In Confidence," was published in January 2011 by Red Hen Press.
 His poems range from lyric to narrative, and while he generally writes in free verse, about half the poems in the book are in the form of sonnets.

 Peer Reviews

 Of Jim Tilley’s book, "In Confidence," Billy Collins, U.S. Poet Laureate from 2001–2003, writes:

-Jim Tilley does confide in his readers here as he explores a refreshing variety of subjects—everything from the complexity of father-son and husband-wife relations to the more solvable problems of dark matter and the origins of the cosmos.
-But what wins our confidence is not his range but his steady hand on the poem and his steady gaze at the world.
+"Jim Tilley does confide in his readers here as he explores a refreshing variety of subjects—everything from the complexity of father-son and husband-wife relations to the more solvable problems of dark matter and the origins of the cosmos.
+But what wins our confidence is not his range but his steady hand on the poem and his steady gaze at the world."

-David Wojhan, who was a finalist for the Pulitzer Prize in Poetry in 2007:

-"Jim Tilley is a bracing and quietly confident writer, able to consistently surprise us, whether in missives from domestic life, topical poems, or poems which quirkily address what he calls ‘the big questions.’
-These are wry, bittersweet, and unobtrusively instructive poems in the tradition of Wilbur, Schuyler, and Dunn, and they are very much worth reading."